NOTICE OF DATA BREACH

-For information about privacy protection steps, you may visit the website of the California Department of Justice, Privacy Enforcement and Protection.
+For information about privacy protection steps and your medical privacy rights, you may visit the website of the California Department of Justice, Privacy Enforcement and Protection.

-If you have additional questions about this incident, please call toll free 1-888-661-2467 and reference incident number 22-01.
-You will not be charged for calling this number from phones in your housing unit.
-You may also send a letter to:
+If you have additional questions about this incident, please call toll free 1-888-661-2471, or email us at SFTPInquiries@cdcr.ca.gov, and include the reference number 22-01.
+Please do not include your Social Security number or medical information.
+You may also send correspondence to:

 California Department of Corrections and Rehabilitation